SEMOSS/documentation/docusaurus/docs/For Administrators/Setting Pages Overview.md

 ![Member](../../static/img/Members.png)

+### Pending Request

 You can also see if there are any Pending requests from any practisioners.
+If there are any requests, you can either approve or reject them.
+You can even control the type of access given (author, editor, or viewer).

 ![Pendingrequest](../../static/img/Pendingrequest.png)

+### Data Apps